idd-lt01/idd-lt01.github.io/README.md

-# George Brown Interaction Design and Development Website Redesign in favour for future students
+# George Brown College
+## Interaction Design and Development Website Redesign
+My inspiration for this re-design was to highlight the beautiful new building located on Lower Jarvis.
+I wanted to highlight that the program is specialized and multidisciplinary.
+Another main design component of my redesign was to explore Interaction, Design, and Development individually.
+In my first year at George brown, and to this day, we discuss what it means to be an Interaction Designer; And I think that exploring each word and its meaning can provide someone an understanding of what it means.

-#Design Guide:
+# Design Guide:

 CSS Colours
 	--background: #313156;